nadiahpk/leviathan/README.md

 where strategies involve both a decision about cooperating/defecting in the PGG, and also who to vote for in a pool of punishers based upon their punishment criteria.

+Strategies and punishment rules are encoded as Boolean expressions, which means that I can automatically enumerate the strategies and punishment rules and determine who gets punished and by how many points.

 A recent paper -- Garcia and Traulsen (2019; J. R. Soc.
 Interface) -- contains some similar ideas to what I was aiming for.

 ## License